 - Underwriting Risks: As part of the Company's underwriting, it assesses the material drivers of risk for each policy written.
 Material risks are determined via the underwriting process.
 The Company questions the insured, researches historical events, reviews third party data and/or considers materials provided by the insured.
 The Company considers any relevant historical data it can source and/or current market implied data to determine a reasonably conservative stress estimate assessment.
-The Company uses historical worst performance or a statistically implied stress of a sample of data in its stress testing and sensitivity analysis. - Interest Rate Risk: The Company's investment portfolio is held as cash and bears no interest rate risk. - Credit Risk: The Company's reinsurance recoverables and premiums receivable are not impacted by its counterparties' ability to make payments in accordance with the contractual terms as its insurance contracts are structured to eliminate the Company's credit risk to either the Insured or reinsurer counterparties.
+The Company uses historical worst performance or a statistically implied stress of a sample of data in its stress testing and sensitivity analysis.
+The Company may also engage an external consultant to independently review a certain risk and provide advise. - Interest Rate Risk: The Company's investment portfolio is held as cash and bears no interest rate risk. - Credit Risk: Other than for Management Liability exposures, the Company's reinsurance recoverables and premiums receivable are not impacted by its counterparties' ability to make payments in accordance with the contractual terms as its insurance contracts are structured to eliminate the Company's credit risk to either the Insured or reinsurer counterparties.